 @Autowired – for autowiring dependencies in spring beans.

-@Qualifier – with @Autowired annotation to avoid confusion when multiple instances of bean type is present.
+@Qualifier – with @Autowired annotation to avoid confusion when multiple instances of bean type are present.

 @Service – for service classes.

-@Scope – for configuring scope of the spring bean.
+@Scope – for configuring the scope of the spring bean.

 @Configuration, @ComponentScan and @Bean – for java based configurations.

-AspectJ annotations for configuring aspects and advices, @Aspect, @Before, @After, @Around, @Pointcut etc.30.
-How to integrate Spring and Hibernate Frameworks ?_text]Answer:
+AspectJ annotations for configuring aspects and advice, @Aspect, @Before, @After, @Around, @Pointcut, etc.

-We can use Spring ORM module to integrate Spring and Hibernate frameworks, if you are using Hibernate 3+ where SessionFactory provides current session, then you should avoid using HibernateTemplate or HibernateDaoSupport classes and better to use DAO pattern with dependency injection for the integration.
+Answer: We can use Spring ORM module to integrate Spring and Hibernate frameworks if you are using Hibernate 3+ where SessionFactory provides current session, then you should avoid using HibernateTemplate or HibernateDaoSupport classes and better to use DAO pattern with dependency injection for the integration.

-Also Spring ORM provides support for using Spring declarative transaction management, so you should utilize that rather than going for hibernate boiler-plate code for transaction management.
+Also, Spring ORM provides support for using Spring declarative transaction management, so you should utilize that rather than going for hibernating boiler-plate code for transaction management.

-In case you are facing any challenges with these java interview questions, please comment your problems in the section below.
-Apart from this Java Interview Questions Blog, if you want to get trained from professionals on this technology, you can opt for a structured training.31.
-Can we overload main method ?_text]Answer:
+In case you are facing any challenges with these java interview questions, please comment on your problems in the section below.
+Apart from this Java Interview Questions Blog, if you want to get trained from professionals on this technology, you can opt for structured training.

-Top 43 Advanced Core Java Interview Questions And Answers33.
-What are the differences between Checked Exception and Unchecked Exception ?_text]Answer:
+33. What are the differences between Checked Exception and Unchecked Exception?

 The classes that extend Throwable class except RuntimeException and Error are known as checked exceptions.